 Ormat interacts directly with governments, their agencies and development banks in the context of constructing and operating our power plants around the world.
-Our methods and types of communication and engagement with government entities varies based on the legal and regulatory framework in the relevant country, as well as the economic structure of the electricity generation market in that country.
-There are a number of governmental incentives, such as tax benefits or subsidies, for renewable energy generation that contribute to the attractiveness of our solutions.
-Ormat is also granted relevant tax benefits due to its development of the renewable energy sector.
-More information and a full assessment of the relevant tax benefits is available in our Annual Report at
+Our methods and types of communication and engagement with government entities varies based on the legal and regulatory framework in the relevant country, market in that country. the following link.107